 Every younger me seems like a different person now.
-Like a room of unfamiliar faces who occasionally stop by.
+Like an unfamiliar face who occasionally stops by.

-I don’t want to say goodbye to them, I just want to look back fondly and pass on regards.
-To know how far I’ve come and how much was inside them all along.
+I don’t want to say goodbye, I just want to look back fondly and pass on regards.
+To know how far I’ve come and how much was inside me all along.
 I’m proud of each younger me, but I know they are behind me for happy reasons.
-So if they show up, I can give a friendly wave and moment of acknowledgement.
+So if they show up, I can give a friendly wave and moment of acknowledgment.
 But then keep moving forward on my way.

 This journey has been made all the better with some help from Cheryl Strayed’s Tiny Beautiful Things: Advice on Love and Life from Someone Who’s Been There.
 Here are the pieces of wisdom I wanted to share with you.

 1. Salute the life you didn’t choose from the shore

 3. Do everything you can to avoid regret

 4. Read in your twenties… and keep reading

 5. Sometimes, your choice is to build something better or let go